Green exercise: Research

 The outcomes of the meta-analysis by Barton and Pretty indicated that green exercise may have therapeutic applications.
 This has led to the idea of Green Care.
-Green Care comprises all types of therapeutic green exercise activities including social and therapeutic horticulture, animal assisted interventions, ecoptherapy, facilitated green exercise, wilderness therapy and care farming.
+Green Care comprises all types of therapeutic green exercise activities including social and therapeutic horticulture, animal assisted interventions, ecotherapy, facilitated green exercise, wilderness therapy and care farming.
 There has been extensive research into the benefits of these green care interventions.
 Care farming in particular has been demonstrated to improve self-esteem and mood in those suffering from a variety of mental illnesses, whilst wilderness therapy has been demonstrated to improve self-esteem and psychological health outcomes in youth at risk.